 Sian Kaan is a huge reserve situated just South of Tulum.
 Sian Kaan was pronounced Unesco Heritage Site in 1987.
-It hosts an amazing number of different exotic plants, animals and sea life species.
-The reserve provides a unique opportunity for experiencing a typical tropical environment.
-It is thea home of jaguars, crocodiles, monkeys, manatees, sea turtles.
-It’s protected lagoons are famous with the huge variety of tropical birds attracting birdwatchers from all over the world.
+It hosts an amazing number of different exotic plants, animals, and sea life species.
+The reserve provides a unique opportunity for experiencing a typical tropical wet environment.
+It is the home of jaguars, crocodiles, monkeys, manatees, sea turtles.
+It’s protected lagoons are famous with the huge variety of tropical and migratory birds attracting birdwatchers from all over the world.

-The best way to experience the Sian Kàan reserve is from aboard of a boat or a kayak.
-There are multiple options for boat rides in the reserve.
+The best way to experience the Sian Kàan reserve is from aboard a boat or a kayak.
+There are couple options for boat rides in the reserve.

 Although there are ways to see parts of the Sian Kaan reserve on your own, still your best choice would be to take a tour with one of the operators licensed to take people in the reserve.